geertj/restful-api-design/methods.rst

 virtual machine.
 Both will lead to a vm resource in the "DOWN" state.
 However, these operations are quite different.

-As a solutions to such non-RESTful operations, an "actions" sub-collection can be used on a resource.
+As a solution to such non-RESTful operations, an "actions" sub-collection can be used on a resource.
 Actions are basically RPC-like messages to a resource to perform a certain operation.
 The "actions" sub-collection can be seen as a command queue to which new action can be POSTed, that are then executed by the API.
-Each action resource that is POSTed, should have a "type" attribute that indicates the type of action to be performed, and can have arbitrary other attributes that parametrize the operation.
+Each action resource that is POSTed, should have a "type" attribute that indicates the type of action to be performed, and can have arbitrary other attributes that parameterize the operation.

 It should be noted that actions should only be used as an exception, when there's a good reason that an operation cannot be mapped to one of the